the 60sec investment pitch test

-STEP 1 List 6 emotional benefits people might feel when using your product, or interacting with your brand.
-Think about your product’s heritage, usage occasions with the strongest emotional story or themannerisms of the type of people who flock to it.
-Next, throw those 6 benefits up against those of your top competing and shortlist […]
+STEP 1 List six emotional benefits people might feel when using your product or interacting with your brand.
+Think about your product’s heritage, usage occasions with the strongest emotional story, or the mannerisms of the type of people who flock to it.
+Next, throw those six benefits up against those of your top competitors and […]

-At the end of the WWII, John Maynard Keynes famously proposed that the best way to get the UK economy at full speed would be to ask the Americans to bomb factories in the UK ‘at an hour when the directors were sitting there and no one else’.
-He added: ‘How else are we to […]
+At the end of WWII, John Maynard Keynes famously proposed that the best way to get the UK economy moving at full speed would be to ask the Americans to bomb factories in the UK “at an hour when the directors were sitting there and no one else.”
+He added: “How else are we to […]

-Our copywriter sent me this essay on the topic of ‘Culture Imprinting’ this week.
-Published by social psychology penman Kevin Simler back in 2014, it argues that ads don’t work through individual manipulation but through changing culture.
-Mainly using mass media and OHH advertising to drive peer pressure.
-So for example, when I walk through […]
+Our copywriter sent me this essay on the topic of “Cultural Imprinting” this week.
+Published by social psychology writer Kevin Simler back in 2014, it argues that ads don’t work through individual manipulation but through changing culture, mainly using mass media and OOH advertising to drive peer pressure.
+For example, when I walk through Piccadilly […]

 My Mum wrote me a long email after our time together over Christmas to express how shocked she was to notice the amount of time I was spending with my head buried in my iPhone.
 For a lot of folk like myself working in communication, the lines between work and play have become blurred.
 We […]